Streams and Dreams 2 shows the ineffectiveness of the DSM Directive

 Although streaming is nowadays the main way of accessing music, performing artist sare not being fairly paid for their work.
 On May 2nd – at the opening of the International...

 A presentation on different models introducing Equitable Remuneration (ER) by Will Page at WIPO 43rd SCCR was criticised by many.
+With the accompanying 14-page report now published, the criticism proves to be justified.

 Last week, from 13th until 17th of March, the 43rd WIPO Standing Committee on Copyright and Related Rights (SCCR) took place, with once more a lot of time given to...